-The board has a lightweight and narrow deck with a Feather core.
+The wakeboard has a lightweight and narrow deck with a Feather core.
 Plus, it boasts a set of hybrid rails for better water displacement.
 O’Brien recommends their expert creation for cable park and boat-based training.
-The rugged board holds up well to regular abuse.
+This rugged beginners wakeboard holds up well to regular abuse.

-Ultimately, this is the board your child needs to master the wakeboarding basics.
+These are the beginner wakeboards that your child needs to master the wakeboarding basics.
 The stable, poppy design will help them to build confidence as they speed along choppy water.
 In no time, they’ll be moving on to triple flips and other difficult tricks.

 - Progressive rocker

 - Durarail for park rides